 It would seem to be a simple matter to discuss the tax treatment of punitive damages.
 One is either a recipient of punitive damages or a payor.
 If one receives the damages, the question is whether they are income or not.
 If one pays them, the question is whether they are deductible or not (or might have to be capitalized).
-Yet, aside from those simple dichotomies, the tax treatment of punitive damages has historically been confused, even anarchistic.
+Yet, aside from such simple dichotomies, the tax treatment of punitive damages has historically been confused, even anarchistic.
 I want to focus here on the payor's side of the aisle, not the recipient's.

 Nonetheless, it is a disservice to this topic not to acknowledge that there has been great confusion on the treatment of punitive damages and this actually applies to both payors and payees.
 As to the recipients of those damages, way back in 1989, Congress attempted to draw a line between punitive damages for physical and nonphysical injuries.
-Despite what was generally supposed to be the intent of Congress in 1989
+Despite what was generally supposed to be the intent of Congress in 1989 (to restrict nontaxable treatment to punitive damages awarded in physical injury cases), this change to Section 104 did nothing to stop the controversy.